José Cuas

-José Luis Cuas (kwas; born June 28, 1994) is a Dominican-American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Kansas City Royals, Chicago Cubs, and Toronto Blue Jays.
+José Luis Cuas (kwas; born June 28, 1994) is a Dominican-American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago Cubs and Toronto Blue Jays.

 Amateur career

 Cuas attended Grand Street Campus High School in Brooklyn, New York.
 Cuas was drafted by the Toronto Blue Jays in the 40th round of the 2012 MLB draft but did not sign.
 He attended the University of Maryland where he played college baseball for the Terrapins.
 In 2014, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 Cuas was a three-year starter as an infielder at Maryland, and enjoyed his best season as a junior in 2015, hitting .242/.329/.442/.771 with 11 home runs and 53 RBI.
 He was drafted by the Milwaukee Brewers in the 11th round of the 2015 MLB draft and signed with them.